Chechen Republic of Ichkeria: First war

-The general feeling of lawlessness in Chechnya increased during the first seven months in 1994, when four hijacking accidents occurred, involving people trying to flee the country.
+The intensity of Chechen-sponsored terrorism increased during the first seven months in 1994, when four hijacking accidents occurred, involving people trying to flee Russia for the country.
 In May 1994, Labazanov changed sides, establishing the anti-Dudayev Niyso Movement.
 In July 1994, 41 passengers aboard a bus near Mineralniye Vody were held by kidnappers demanding $15 million and helicopters.
 After this incident, the Russian government started to openly support opposition forces in Chechnya.

 In August 1994, Umar Avturkhanov, leader of the pro-Russian Provisional Council, launched an attack against pro-Dudayev forces.
 Dudayev ordered the mobilization of the Chechen military, threatening a jihad against Russia as a response to Russian support for his political opponents.

 In November 1994, Avturkhanov's forces attempted to storm the city of Grozny, but they were defeated by Dudayev's forces.
 Dudayev declared his intention to turn Chechnya into an Islamic state, stating that the recognition of sharia was a way to fight Russian aggression.
 He also vowed to punish the captured Chechen rebels under Islamic law, and threatened to execute Russian prisoners.

 The First Chechen War began in December 1994, when Russian troops were sent to Chechnya to fight the separatist forces.
 During the Battle of Grozny (1994–95), the city's population dropped from 400,000 to 140,000.
 Most of the civilians stranded in the city were elderly ethnic Russians, as many Chechens had support networks of relatives living in villages who took them in.

-Former Minister of the Chemical and Oil Refining Industry of the USSR Salambek Khadzhiyev was appointed leader of the officially recognized Chechen government in November 1994.
+Former minister of the chemical and oil refining industry of the USSR Salambek Khadzhiyev was appointed leader of the officially recognized Chechen government in November 1994.
 The conflict ended after the Russian defeat in the Battle of Grozny of August 1996.